 Think about the message you are sending when you do the Echo Taps at a funeral.
-The organization Bugles Across America is based on the premise that there are not enough live buglers to perform at veteran funerals, yet there are those who would use two buglers at a service?
+Many organizations that provide volunteer buglers are based on the premise that there are not enough live buglers to perform at veteran funerals, yet there are those who would use two buglers at a service?
 Is there then a funeral that has to settle for a recording because of the manpower requirements needed for TWO buglers?

-My concern is that Echo Taps is not appropriate for funerals.
-That’s my personal feeling based on tradition.
+Echo Taps is not appropriate for funerals.
+That’s my personal feeling based on protocol and tradition.

 When was the last time you saw a racetrack bugler use the correct instrument (a posthorn) and wear the correct outfit?

-Live bugling is happening around the country thanks to organizations like Bugles Across America and websites like Tapsbugler.
+Live bugling is happening around the country thanks to organizations like Taps For Veterans and websites like Tapsbugler.
 Every time you hear Taps, you are listening to a great tradition.